THUDM/AgentBench/README.md

 Starting the task worker involves specific tasks.
 Manual starting might be cumbersome; hence, we provide an automated script.

 The assumption for this step is that ports from 5000 to 5015 are available.
+For Mac OS system, you may want to follow [here](https://stackoverflow.com/questions/69955686/why-cant-i-run-the-project-on-port-5000) to free port 5000 to use.

 ```bash
 python -m src.start_task -a
 ```

-This will launch five task_workers each for `dbbench-std` and `os-std` tasks and automatically connect them to the controller on port 5000. **After executing this command, please allow approximately 1 minute for the task setup to complete.**
+This will launch five task_workers each for `dbbench-std` and `os-std` tasks and automatically connect them to the controller on port 5000. **After executing this command, please allow approximately 1 minute for the task setup to complete.** If the terminal shows "....
+200 OK", you can open another terminal and follow step 4.

 ### Step 4.
 Start the assigner